museum-digital/museum-digital.org-uk/content/software/frontend.md

 {% museumdigital_preview_tile_figure(
     image="/data/img/Screenshots/Ausgabe/Screenshot-Frontend-Multilingual.jpg",
-    image_alt="Multilingualism in the museum-digital frontend."
+    image_alt="Multilinguality in the museum-digital frontend."
     ) %}museum-digital is multilingual, and so, too, can be the displayed entries.
 The navigation language and the record language can be switched independent of each other.{% end %}

 {% museumdigital_preview_tile_figure(